 - The Chains of Commanding: Sisko gives a lesson recap on them to Worf at the end of the episode.

-- Completely Missing the Point: Quark is more concerned trying to figure out who was sitting at the bar than remembering what Worf was doing there.
+- Comically Missing the Point: Quark is more concerned trying to figure out who was sitting at the bar than remembering what Worf was doing there.

 - Courtroom Episode